wp-cli/handbook/commands/cache/set/index.md

 title: 'wp cache set'
 ---

-`wp cache set` - Set a value to the object cache.
+`wp cache set` - Set a value to the object cache, regardless of whether it already exists.

+&lt;key&gt;
+: Cache key.

+&lt;value&gt;
+: Value to set on the key.

+[&lt;group&gt;]
+: Method for grouping data within the cache which allows the same key to be used across groups.

+[&lt;expiration&gt;]
+: Define how long to keep the value, in seconds.
+Defaults to 0 (as long as possible).

 ### GLOBAL PARAMETERS